astehlik/docker-php/README.md

-# Docker PHP Images
+# PHP Docker Images

 [![build_and_push](https://github.com/astehlik/docker-php/actions/workflows/build_and_push.yml/badge.svg)](https://github.com/astehlik/docker-php/actions/workflows/build_and_push.yml)

-PHP Docker images built on the latest Ubuntu LTS and the awesome [PPA of Ondřej Surý](https://launchpad.net/~ondrej/+archive/ubuntu/php).
+PHP Docker Images are built on the latest Ubuntu LTS and the awesome [PPA of Ondřej Surý](https://launchpad.net/~ondrej/+archive/ubuntu/php).

 All PHP versions that are supported by the PPA are available: